Dan503/gutter-grid/README.md

 To read the full documentation go to http://gutter-grid.net

+## Change Log

 ### Version 4.0.0

+This is a big update.
+CSS Grid is killing off almost all need for Gutter Grid.
+IE 11 is essentially the only reason why Gutter Grid is still at all worth using right now.
+With IE 8 and 9 essentially dead, it doesn't make sense to hamper the experience of IE11 developers for the sake of these dead browsers.
+I'm optimising the code to make the experience as enjoyable as possible for IE11 devs.
+Unfortunately it means the defaults will be different depending on if `$grid-legacy-support` is enabled or not.
+If the legacy setting is turned on then Gutter Grid will behave in mostly the same way as it did in version 3.x.

 #### Breaking changes:

 Note: these breaking changes mostly apply only when the `$grid-legacy-support` is set to `false` (the default setting).

-CSS Grid is going to kill off almost all need for Gutter Grid soon.
-IE 11 is essentially the only reason Gutter Grid is still useful right now.
-With IE 8 and 9 essentially dead, it doesn't make sense to hamper the experience of IE11 developers for the sake of these dead browsers.
-I'm optimising the code to make the experience as enjoyable as possible for IE11 devs.
-Unfortunately it means the defaults will be different depending on if the legacy setting is turned on or not.
-If the legacy setting is turned on then Gutter Grid will behave in mostly the same way it did in version 3.0.0.

 - New default settings
-  - For the mixin `$align` now defaults to `left` and `$wrap` defaults to `true` but only if columns have been defined.
+  - `$align` in the mixin now defaults to `left`.
+  - `$wrap` in the mixin now defaults to `true` but only if `$cols` has been defined.
-  - If using the classes system, in order to make the grid stretch like it did in v3.0.0 a `grid--stretch` class needs to be added to the `.grid` element.
+  - Grids no longer stretch by default.
+In order to make the grid stretch like it did in v3.x, if using the classes system, a `grid--stretch` class needs to be added to the `.grid` element.
+If using the mixin system, a `$stretch: true` setting needs to be called in the mixin.
 This is only necessary if columns have been defined.
   - Grids with a column count setting will now wrap by default unless if wrapping is explicitly disabled or `$grid-legacy-support` is enabled.
-- The `grid--noGrowth` class has been renamed `grid--noStretch` to align with the new `grid--stretch` class. (a breaking change for **everyone**)
+- The `grid--noGrowth` class has been renamed `grid--noStretch` to align with the new `grid--stretch` class.
+(A breaking change for **everyone**).
-- The `$grow` setting in the mixin has been renamed to `$stretch`. (a breaking change for **everyone**)
+- The `$grow` setting in the mixin has been renamed to `$stretch`.
+(A breaking change for **everyone**).
 - Multi-spanning cells now flex-grow by default.
+(A breaking change for **everyone**).
-- `$breakpoints` parameter in the mixin has been moved to the 3rd slot. (a breaking change for **everyone**)
+- `$breakpoints` parameter in the mixin has been moved to the 3rd slot.
+(A breaking change for **everyone**).
 - `$grid-break-points` setting now has new syntax that makes it easier to tell what column count a particular set of breakpoints is for.
 Below is an impracticle example showing the new format:

   **Version 3.x**